flame-engine/flame/README.md

 ## Help

-We have a Flame community and help channel on [Blue Fire's Discord](https://discord.gg/5unKpdQD78).
+There is a Flame community on [Blue Fire's Discord server](https://discord.gg/5unKpdQD78) where you can ask any of your Flame related questions.

 If you are more comfortable with StackOverflow, you can also create a question there.
-Add the [Flame tag](https://stackoverflow.com/questions/tagged/flame) so that anyone following the tag can help out.
+Add the [Flame tag](https://stackoverflow.com/questions/tagged/flame), so that anyone following the tag can help out.